Nikon D3100 review

 - Sample Photos: Nikon D3100 review sample image gallery

-The Nikon D3100 looks to raise the bar for entry-level DSLRs.
+Nikon D3100 Review - The Nikon D3100 looks to raise the bar for entry-level DSLRs.
 But just how good is it?
 What Digital Camera's Nikon D3100 review digs below the surface to try and find out...

 |Pros:||Guide mode, featured specification|

 The entry-level DSLR market has been relatively unstirred of late.
 That is, until the recent release of the Nikon D3100.

 With an impressive specification, this new model replaces the Nikon D3000 and pitches itself as the ideal first-time buyer's DSLR.
 But does the D3100 truly raise the bar of expectation for entry-level models?
 Find out in out D3100 test...